luyadev/luya/docs/guide/lesson-blockform.md

 }
 ```

-## Prepare the Block
+## Prepare the block

-Now the Model respons needs to be assigned to the frontend view trough the extra vars section. extra vars are somewhat equals to when assign vars into the view in a controller context.
+Now the model responds needs to be assigned to the frontend view trough the extra vars section.
+Extra vars are somewhat equals to when assign vars into the view in a controller context.
 You can assign anything into your view files.

 ```php
 class MyFormBlock extends \luya\cms\base\PhpBlock